-Hear from Rebecca Strober, the daughter of one of our past presidents, and new congregant, Nathan Hersh.
-Both Becca and Nathan are IDF (Israeli Defence Force) veterans and part of a group called Breaking the Silence, which records testimonies from the perspectives of the soldiers about the reality of everyday life in the Occupied Territories.
+Hear from Rebecca Strober, who grew up at RS, and congregant Nathan Hersh, Israeli Defense Force (IDF) veterans and part of a group called Breaking the Silence, which records testimonies from the perspectives of the soldiers about the reality of everyday life in the Occupied Territories.
+Thank you to Fred Strober & Beth Ann Robinson for sponsoring the reception following the discussion.
+RSVP to Candice Nemoff.

 The session will be led by Ben-Zion Friedman, who will discuss the science behind the benefits of meditation.
 Ellen Poster will show how Jonah’s ordeal in the belly of the beast may be interpreted as a meditation on personal transformation, and Mel ‘Moshe’ Seligsohn will lead a guided practice.
 The curious and the experienced are welcome.